solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot_discovery.md

 ---
 ## meshctl debug snapshot discovery

-for the discovery pod
+Input and output snapshots for the discovery pod

 ### Synopsis

-for the discovery pod
+Input and output snapshots for the discovery pod

 ### Options